AdamPflug/express-brute/README.md

                             but without the need to explicitly pass the `ip` and `key` paramters
 - `reset(ip, key, next)`    Resets the wait time between requests back to its initial value.
 You can pass `null` for `key` if you want to reset a request protected by `protect`.
+- `getIPFromRequest(req)`   Uses the current proxy trust settings to get the current IP from a request object

 Built-in Failure Callbacks
 ---------------------------